magento/knowledge-base/docs/guides/metadata-validation.md

 # Metadata validation

 To ensure correct formatting of metadata in MD files, we have put in place a metadata validation test.
-This document provides guidelines to help contributors avoid some of the most common metadata validation errors.
+This document provides guidelines to help contributors avoid some of the common metadata validation errors.

 **Example of metadata:**